ERS-HCL/conversion-pipes/README.md

 # Converters
-Converters is a simple component developed by using Angular.
-This is used to convert physical quantities(temparature, speed, weight, length) from one unit to another unit.
-For Example incase of length we can convert from meter to kilometer,centimeter, millimeter and miles etc.
+In this, pipes are used to convert from one unit to another unit.
+For each converter, I have created one pipe.
+The pipes are temp pipe, speed pipe, weight pipe and length pipe.
+This is used to convert the physical quantities like temparature, speed, weight, length  from one unit to another unit.
+For Example incase of length we can convert from meter to kilometer,centimeter, millimeter and miles etc. The conversion logic is written in pipes.
+For ex, temparature conversion(kelvin to celsius, celsius to fahrenhiet) logic written in temp pipe.
 ## Different types of conversions involved in this component
 - Temparature
 - Speed